An infection can occur anywhere on the body, and unfortunately, your teeth are no exemption.

 Often, x-rays reveal an infection because the area near the root of your tooth appears dark.

-Once Dr. O’Neill confirms that you need a root canal, he will numb your tooth completely.
-Dr. O’Neill uses an innovative numbing technique that many dentists are not even aware of.
+Once Dr. John Grittner or Dr. Jadilyn Nguyen Grittner confirms that you need a root canal, we will numb your tooth completely.
+They use an innovative numbing technique that many dentists are not even aware of.
 It is called onset buffered anesthetic that takes into account the body’s pH level to ensure the full benefit of anesthetic.
 Even patients who have had a hard time getting numb find this method effective.
 You can count on comfortable care with us!

-Next, Dr. O’Neill will make a small hole in your tooth in order to clean out the infection.
-This release of pressure and the medication he applies often makes patients feel markedly better quickly.
+Next, your dentist will make a small hole in your tooth in order to clean out the infection.
+This release of pressure and the medication we apply often make patients feel markedly better quickly.

-After addressing the infection, Dr. O’Neill will place a temporary restoration to seal the hole in your tooth.
+After addressing the infection, we will place a temporary restoration to seal the hole in your tooth.
 We will usually place a permanent restoration, often a dental crown, later to stabilize and protect the tooth.

 If you suspect you need a root canal and you live in the St. Paul area, just give us a call!
 We treat dental emergencies fast – usually on the same day.